qcversity/Polars-Learning-Path/00. Course Setup/01_Environment Setup with venv.md

 ### Using Virtual Environments with Jupyter Notebooks

 Ensure that you have already activated your virtual environment before proceeding with these steps.
-If you are using Jupyter notebooks (also known as IPython notebooks) and have Jupyter installed system-wide, create and activate your virtual environment.
-Then, from your virtual environment directory, follow these steps:
+If you have Jupyter installed system-wide, Then you can skip the first step; otherwise, from your virtual environment directory, follow these steps:

 1. **Install Jupyter Lab (if not already installed system-wide):** If you don't have Jupyter Lab installed system-wide, you can install it in your virtual environment with this command: